YangguangZhou/some-stars/README.md

 ## Batchfile

 *   [massgravel/Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) - A Windows and Office activator using HWID / Ohook / KMS38 / Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.

-## Prolog

-*   [terminusdb/terminusdb](https://github.com/terminusdb/terminusdb) - TerminusDB is a distributed database with a collaboration model